Trainee – Gender Statistics

 - enable the trainee to acquire work experience through the contacts s/he makes.

 The Institute is an equal opportunity employer and accepts applications without distinction on the grounds of age, race, political, philosophical or religious conviction, gender or sexual orientation and regardless of disabilities, marital status or family situation.
-Furthermore it offers a smoke-free work environment.

 2. Traineeship Description